Summer Camp 2023

 Who are the counselors and what training have they received?

-- Each staff member is trained in CPR, first aid, girl development, conflict resolution, team building, and overall safety to ensure that your girl has a great camp experience.
+- Each staff member is trained in CPR, first aid, girl development, conflict resolution, team building, and overall safety to ensure that your child has a great camp experience.

-- All staff and volunteers working with the girls have undergone extensive interviews, criminal background screenings and reference checks.
+- All staff and volunteers working with the participants have undergone extensive interviews, criminal background screenings and reference checks.

 What if there is an emergency?
 Who should I contact?